Search and Hit Enter

 Low FODMAP minestrone soup

 This Low FODMAP minestrone soup is inspired by the eternally wintery conditions we’re having in Melbourne.
-It is also made in partnership with Monini Olive Oil, using their Classico olive oil.
+There’s nothing better than a big bowl of comforting minestrone on a winter day!

 An aerial view of a white misshapen ceramic bowl filled with low FODMAP minestrone soup.
 The soup is topped with garlic infused oil, herbs and finely grated parmesan.
 The bowl sits on a dark grey steel backdrop and a small bowl of herb oil sits to the bottom right of the image, while a water glass sits to the top right.